Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Generation of Dataset for AoSA

-where $rUMn$ represents the unique mention ratio, $nUMn$ total number of unique mentions, and $nTweet$ indicates the total number of tweets.

-\subitem \textbf{$C_{10}$: Number of Hashtag per tweet: }In order to enhance the likelihood that their tweets will be searched, bots frequently include hashtags in their tweets.
+where $rUMn$ represents the unique mention ratio, $nUMn$ total number of unique mentions, and $nTweet$ indicates the total number of tweets. \\ \textbf{$C_{10}$: Number of Hashtag per tweet: }In order to enhance the likelihood that their tweets will be searched, bots frequently include hashtags in their tweets.
 Therefore, figuring out how many hashtags were mentioned in their tweets adds more significance to the classification phase.
-It is the ratio of the number of hashtags included in tweets to the number of posts and denoted by $rHashPost$ \subitem \textbf{$C_{11}$: URL ratio: }To spread more stuff on Twitter, an automatic account often transmits more URLs in their tweets that sometimes direct to harmful sites.
-For spammers, inserting URLs is absolutely essential because they cannot fulfill their goals if they do not include URLs in their tweets~\cite{fazil2018hybrid, CardaioliCSFLV21}.
-The URL ratio~($rURLPost$), which is the ratio of the number of URLs to the number of tweets, has a high value for spammers but a low value for benign users. \subitem \textbf{$C_{12}$: Retweet Ratio: }The retweet ratio~($rRTPost$) is the proportion of the number of retweets to the total number of tweets and retweets posted by a specific user.
+It is the ratio of the number of hashtags included in tweets to the number of posts and denoted by $rHashPost$. \\ \textbf{$C_{11}$: URL ratio: }To spread more stuff on Twitter, an automatic account often transmits more URLs in their tweets that sometimes direct to harmful sites.
+For spammers, inserting URLs is absolutely essential because they cannot fulfill their goals if they do not include URLs in their tweets~\cite{fazil2018hybrid}\cite{CardaioliCSFLV21}.
+The URL ratio~($rURLPost$), which is the ratio of the number of URLs to the number of tweets, has a high value for spammers but a low value for benign users.\\ \textbf{$C_{12}$: Retweet Ratio: }The retweet ratio~($rRTPost$) is the proportion of the number of retweets to the total number of tweets and retweets posted by a specific user.

-where $rRTPost$ represents the retweet ratio, $nRT$ indicates the number of retweets for a specific user, and $nTweet$ \& $nRT$ are the number of tweets and retweets posted by a user. \subitem \textbf{$C_{13}$: Unique Post Ratio: }Spammers frequently retweet and send similar tweets.
+where $rRTPost$ represents the retweet ratio, $nRT$ indicates the number of retweets for a specific user, and $nTweet$ \& $nRT$ are the number of tweets and retweets posted by a user.\\ \textbf{$C_{13}$: Unique Post Ratio: }Spammers frequently retweet and send similar tweets.
 As a result, a spammer has fewer unique tweets than a benign tweeter.

-where $rUPost$ represents the Unique Post Ratio, $nUPost$ is the total number of unique posts, and $nTweet$ \& $nRT$ indicates the total number of tweets and retweets.

-\subitem \textbf{$C_{14,15,16,17}$: Mean of Like, Quote, Reply, Retweet Count: } It is possible that the spammers' tweets will receive fewer retweets and likes than those of genuine users because their tweets are unsolicited in nature.
+where $rUPost$ represents the Unique Post Ratio, $nUPost$ is the total number of unique posts, and $nTweet$ and $nRT$ indicates the total number of tweets and retweets.\\ \textbf{$C_{14,15,16,17}$: Mean of Like, Quote, Reply, Retweet Count: } It is possible that the spammers' tweets will receive fewer retweets and likes than those of genuine users because their tweets are unsolicited in nature.
 Furthermore, as real users often avoid tweets from bot accounts, posts of an automatic account receive fewer replies, quotes, and mentions~\cite{kabakus2017survey}.